-Caregiving during the holidays is stressful
+Caregiving during the holidays is extra stressful

-Difficult or insensitive family members are especially hard to deal with when you’re already juggling caregiving, work, grief over losses, and holiday prep.
+Difficult or insensitive family members are especially hard to deal with when you’re already juggling caregiving, work, grief over past losses, and holiday prep.

 Find out how to reduce stress and anxiety by minimizing surprises, preparing responses to criticism, and planning for difficult conversations.

 6 top articles about how to deal with difficult family during holidays

 Many families only get together a couple of times a year for big celebrations.
 You see your older adult all the time, so the way they appear and behave is normal to you.

-Find out how preparing family before their visit helps you and your older adult and see a sample email letter that you could customize.
+Find out how preparing family before their visit helps you and your older adult and get a sample email letter that you can customize.

 3) 3 Effective Ways to Respond to Caregiver Criticism

-If you get a hurtful comment, take a deep breath and try to stay as calm as possible.
+If you get a hurtful comment, first take a deep breath and try to stay as calm as possible.

 For some people, denial is a subconscious way to ignore the fact that their parent is declining.
 For others, it’s a way to avoid taking on caregiving responsibilities.

 When you’re taking care of your parents, the last thing you need is more stress or resentment because of issues with your siblings.

 Try these 4 helpful tips to resolve common issues when caregiving with your siblings.

-6) Overcome 3 Excuses from Relatives Who Avoid Caregiving
+6) Overcome 3 Excuses From Relatives Who Avoid Caregiving

 By DailyCaring Editorial Team